richardshuai/atomworks-caliby/src/atomworks/ml/datasets/README.md

 If using the standard MSA loading transforms, for MSAs to be correctly recognized, we must:

 - Move the MSA's to `/projects/msa` (if others may find them useful; not required)
-- Rename the MSA files according to the SHA-256 hash of the query sequence (we MUST use the function provided at `datahub.utils.misc.hash_sequence`) (the scripts in `scripts/preprocessing/msa` may be helpful)
+- Rename the MSA files according to the SHA-256 hash of the query sequence (we MUST use the function provided at `atomworks.ml.utils.misc.hash_sequence`) (the scripts in `scripts/preprocessing/msa` may be helpful)
 - Ensure that the msa directory is a **flat** directory (again, the scripts in `scripts/preprocessing/msa` may be helpful)
 - Add the directory path to the `msa_dirs` argument for `LoadPolymerMSAs` within the `hydra` configuration